-A unique interdisciplinary web-based portal has been created for the Kalamazoo watershed, which integrates environmental chemistry, molecular biology, remote sensing, and geospatial information technology.
-The GLEAMS Portal has dynamic, automated updates, and uses baseline data sets, including bathymetry, river discharge rates, bottom type, contaminant levels, and flora and fauna species.
-The Portal also has appropriate models available for the river, including river hydrodynamics, fate and transport, food web relationships, chemical contaminant to gene expression and appropriate health advisories.
+A unique interdisciplinary web-based portal was created for the Kalamazoo watershed, which integrated environmental chemistry, molecular biology, remote sensing, and geospatial information technology.
+The GLEAMS Portal was dynamic, automated updates, and used baseline data sets, including bathymetry, river discharge rates, bottom type, contaminant levels, and flora and fauna species.
+The Portal also had appropriate models available for the river, including river hydrodynamics, fate and transport, food web relationships, chemical contaminant to gene expression and appropriate health advisories.

 Robert Shuchman, Ph.D.

 The Portal contained all relevant baseline data sets for the Kalamazoo River watershed, including bathymetry, river discharge rates, bottom type, sediment and water chemistry, genomic sampling, census data, climate data, EPA designated contaminated sites, flora and fauna species distributions, public health statistics, infrastructure, geology, topography, and aerial photography.

 Human health risk assessment calculations were based on user-supplied characteristics.
 Green outlines designate ‘acceptable’ risk, while red outlines designate ‘unacceptable’ risk for cancer, reproductive health, or immunological health.